jagonmoy/Graph-Theory/DFS/Applications of DFS/Concepts Related to DFS/Given a Directed Graph is it possible to visit all edges at least once in one single path. Edges and vertices can be visited more than once/README.md

  Finally this graph follows all the condition .
 The graph is connected , Other than Starting Node no other Node has zero indegree ( The starting Node could have one indegree that is not an issue ) , All othe SCC's of the Graph have Outdegree < 2 .

- So we need ensure 3 thing
+ So we need to ensure 3 things

  - ##### First We need to check whether the Graph is connected or Not and if there is any Node which has zero indegree other than starting Node .
 We can check this Using Topsort .